gustavoesteban/formacion/README.md

 ## GitHub actions

-- The repository of this project contains a workflow that updates the repo in the VM for CI
+- The repository of this project contains a workflow that updates the repo in the VM for CD

 - You need to add the following secrets to your GitHub account